mcnully/mcnully.github.io/apps.md

   credit: Alejandro Escamilla
   creditlink: http://alejandroescamilla.com/
 applications:
-  name: apps.jpg
+  -name: apps.jpg
    link: Alejandro Escamilla
    image: a4c-sq.png
 ---

 We do a lot of stuff with technology.
 One of those things is facilitating mobile dreams coming true with the development that app you have been wanting developed...yes...that one.